nkarl/wsu-cpts-415-big-data/homeworks/week12/CPTS_415_NGUYEN_CHARLES.md

 >     """
 >     From a list of potential friends and a target, check every
 >     key in the potential list against the target's frienship.
->     Return the dictionary of common keys.
+>     Return the list of common keys.
 >     """
 >     if len(potential) == 0 or len(target.friendship) == 0:
 >         return []